 The assumptions used to make these “back of the envelope calculations” are as follows:

-- at 400ppmv CO2 concentration is orders of magnitude lower than its earlier values when plants evolved.
+- at 400ppmv CO2 concentration is about an order of magnitude lower than its earlier values when plants evolved

 - the resulting increase due to doubling CO2 concentration is about +~0.35°C